Warlock (1989 film): Plot

-Redferne gives Kassandra a blessed hammer with which to hammer nails into the Warlock's footprints while he and the farmer's wife carry the ailing farmer back to the house.
+Redferne gives Kassandra a blessed hammer to hammer nails into the Warlock's footprints while he and the farmer's wife carry the ailing farmer back to the house.
 While the Warlock sheds his shackles, Kassandra hammers nails into his footprints, causing the Warlock agony.
-He escapes via a train but Kassandra recovers her bracelet, restoring her youth.
+He escapes by train, but Kassandra recovers her bracelet, restoring her youth.
 The farmer is terribly injured, but Redferne leaves him a cure in the form of bronze keys.
-Kassandra is persuaded to continue on when Redferne tells her that the Warlock intends to destroy the universe.
+Kassandra is persuaded to continue when Redferne tells her that the Warlock intends to destroy the universe.

 They follow the Warlock to Boston, where the final piece of the Grimoire is supposed to be buried on sacred earth.
-They arrive at the Church where the Grimoire is held and warn the pastor that the Warlock is coming for it.
+They arrive at the church where the Grimoire is held and warn the pastor that the Warlock is coming for it.
 The pastor reassures Redferne and Kassandra that the book is buried in sacred earth, directing them to a graveyard.
-Kassandra realises that due to construction, many coffins have been moved to a part of the graveyard that is not consecrated ground.
-They find Redferne's coffin and break it open to get the Grimoire when the Warlock arrives, having forced the pastor to reveal the location of the book by threatening to give his wife a miscarriage.
+Kassandra realizes that due to construction, many coffins have been moved to a part of the graveyard that is not consecrated ground.
+They find Redferne's coffin and break it open to get the Grimoire when the Warlock arrives and forces the pastor to reveal the location of the book by threatening to give his wife a miscarriage.

-Redferne carries the book onto hallowed ground but the Warlock threatens to kill Kassandra if Redferne does not bring him the book.
-Redferne challenges the Warlock to a fair fight without weapons or magic and the Warlock agrees.
-He flings Kassandra into a lake and he and Redferne fight.
-The Warlock gains the advantage and Redferne cheats by throwing soil from the sacred ground in the Warlock's face.
-With the rules broken, the Warlock uses his magical abilities to subdue Redferne and claim possession of the final third of the Grimoire and the name of God is revealed on the book.
+Redferne carries the book onto hallowed ground, but the Warlock threatens to kill Kassandra if Redferne does not bring him the book.
+Redferne challenges the Warlock to a fair fight without weapons or magic, and the Warlock agrees.
+He flings Kassandra into a lake, and he and Redferne fight.
+The Warlock gains the upper hand, and Redferne cheats by throwing soil from the sacred ground in the Warlock's face.
+With the rules broken, the Warlock uses his magical abilities to subdue Redferne and claim possession of the final third of the Grimoire, with the true name of God being revealed in the book.

 Before the Warlock can use the Grimoire to say the name of God in reverse, Kassandra stabs him in the neck with the syringe she uses to inject insulin, which she filled with salt water from the lake.
-The Warlock's throat seals shut and he bursts into flames.
+The Warlock's throat seals shut, and he bursts into flames.
 Redferne and Kassandra bid one another farewell before Redferne returns to his own time.
 Kassandra buries the Grimoire in the middle of the Bonneville Salt Flats.